 Well, the United States has celebrated yet another voting day.
 I avoided social media and the NY Times ticker for fear of the PTSD wave of anxiety it all provokes from 11/9/2016 when the orange plague was unleashed onto us and the world.

 I voted early last week.
 The line was short.
 I finished quickly.
 I currently live in a predominantly red district filled with lots of wealthy white people, which means voting is easy.
 No, I don’t like living here, but it is what it is.
-Until I’m economically viable enough to move, I’m stuck here and no, I’m not one of those wealthy white people.
+Until I’m economically viable enough to move, I’m stuck here; and no, I’m not one of those wealthy white people.

-I am unaffiliated or an independent that has voted Democrat all my life with a few exceptions—very few.
+I am unaffiliated or an independent voter that has voted Democrat all my life with a few exceptions—very few.
 I’ve never been a Democrat.
 My first election was in 1988.
 I was naive enough at eighteen to vote for George H.W.
 Bush.
 Michael Dukakis riding a tank spooked me and Dan Quayle was an idiot.
 Lloyd Bentsen was old.
 I did not do my research.
 I learned from that experience.
 I’ve never voted Republican since.

-I’ve never voted Green either even though I align more with that political philosophy.
+I’ve never voted for the Green Party either even though I align more with that political philosophy.
 I’m more a Democrat Socialist.
 I realized early in life what voting for third parties does to our government.
 Certainly not as injurious as the 2016 election, but disadvantageous in ways not easily repaired in the short term.
 Does that sound reductive?
 Well, I suppose if you look at it that way.
 Our country and government have never been perfect.
 Far from it.

-There were several races that had only one Republican running.
-I chose to leave those circles blank.
+There were several races that had only one Republican running; I chose to leave those circles blank.

 Since the 2016 election, I trust our government, its politicians, and elections less than I’ve ever trusted them.
 The last two Republican presidents have taken power with less than the popular vote which means the American right is on the way to permanent minority rule.